Maranatha Conference 2017

 PWR Retreat to Feature Six Workshop Speakers

 PWR students are gearing up for the first departmental retreat in (recent) department history.
-It’s our own version of The Hunger Games, but using the name of Professional Writing program director Dr. Dennis Hensley!
+It’s our own version of The Hunger Games!
 We will have challenges and feats of excellence–but everyone will still be alive at the end of the day.

 The daytime schedule will feature workshops taught by Linda Taylor, Chandler Birch, Chelsea Molin, Helen Wilbers, Kyle Carruthers and Amy Green.
 Workshop topics will include 1) RPG exercises in characterization, 2) overcoming fear/finding your voice as a writer, and 3) a discourse on effective techniques for breaking the fourth wall.

 This fall, PWR student Jeremy Paul travelled to LA to study script writing for part of his coursework at Taylor.
 Next year, the PWR program will send student Caitlin Vukorpa to the school.

 Bestselling author Jerry Jenkins visited campus to teach a workshop.
 He is pictured here with recipients of the Taylor writing scholarship that he, personally, finances.

 Writing for the Soul Conference (Colorado Springs)

 Four Taylor students received a full-ride scholarship to attend.